 Depending on your treatment, the function of your ovaries may change.
 This can result in lowered estrogen levels.
 Your doctor may recommend that you take estrogen supplements after your transplant.

 If you need any help or support with these issues, your doctor can refer you to a specialist in the Female Sexual Medicine and Women’s Health Program.
 You can also contact the program directly by calling 646-888-5076.

-You may experience lowered sexual desire after your transplant.
+You may have lowered sexual desire after your transplant.
 This could have an impact on your relationship.
 However, as you regain your strength and increase your activities, your sexual desire should also increase.

-You may also experience erectile dysfunction (ED) after your transplant.
-ED can be treated with medication, including sildenafil citrate (Viagra®) or tadalafil (Cialis®).
+You may also have erectile dysfunction (ED) after your transplant.
+ED can be treated with medication, such as sildenafil citrate (Viagra®) or tadalafil (Cialis®).
 There are many other ways to treat ED.

 If you need any help or support with these issues, your doctor can refer you to a specialist in our Male Sexual and Reproductive Medicine Program.
 You can also contact the program directly by calling 646-888-6024.Back to top

 After your transplant, your organs need time to recover.
 Alcohol can harm your liver and recovering bone marrow.
 This harm can be worse if you’re taking medications that can affect your liver.
 Don’t drink alcohol until your doctor tells you it’s safe.